Vapor Intrusion: A hidden risk for new developments

 - Any site where USTs (underground storage tanks) are leaking

-Courtesy of MASSDep – This illustration portrays the potential for vapor intrusion on differing types of properties.
+Courtesy of MASSDep – This illustration portrays the potential for vapor intrusion on different types of properties.

-The EPA recommends that if vapor intrusion is a concern on your property, a risk assessment by qualified personnel is necessary to evaluate the degree of risk to future building occupants.
-If you are not sure based solely on the property’s location or current state whether a risk assessment should be conducted then it I necessary to research the history of the property, surrounding properties, site geology and hydrogeology, among other site characteristics, before beginning sampling and analysis.
+If vapor intrusion is a concern on your property, the EPA recommends a risk assessment by qualified personnel to evaluate the degree of risk to future building occupants.
+If you are not sure based solely on the property’s location or current state whether a risk assessment should be conducted, it may be necessary to research the history of the property, surrounding properties, site geology and hydrogeology, among other site characteristics, before beginning sampling and analysis.

 Sampling and Analysis of Vapor Intrusion

-Until fairly recently, there wasn’t much reason to believe vapor intrusion was anything more than an indoor air issue that could be assessed through indoor air sampling.
-In past years, many environmental consultants and services providers did not account for potential vapor intrusion impacts in Phase 1 site assessments.
-Omega principals know from decades of experience that vapor intrusion is a holistic environmental issue requiring multiple lines of evidence to form the most accurate site characterization and the best solution for mitigation.
+In the past, many environmental consultants and services providers did not account for potential vapor intrusion impacts in Phase 1 site assessments and vapor intrusion was believed to be an issue solely determined by indoor air sampling.
+Omega principals know from decades of experience that vapor intrusion is a holistic environmental issue requiring multiple lines of evidence to form the most accurate site characterization and determine the best steps for mitigation.
 The initial step in creating a vapor intrusion mitigation plan is forming a conceptual site model, but first, sampling and analysis will be necessary through a combination of the following methods:

 - Characterize the nature and extent of subsurface vapor sources using: